 Inside this armor a series of sensors will constantly monitor the vital functions of the injured person and will administer treatment by injecting medicines into his body.
-Machine learning will help TRACIR to keep alive and stabilize the injured during transport to hospital or in conditions where evacuation is impossible.
+Machine learning will help TRACIR keep alive and stabilize casualties during transport to hospital or in conditions where evacuation is impossible.

-"Each of the experts involved has a vision of what this system should be like," explains Artur Dubrawski, Robotics researcher at Carnegie Mellon, “But we all agree that it will have to be totally or almost totally autonomous, a sort of backpack containing armor to be worn or placed on the wounded.
-Any kind of support to this system must be able to be provided even by those who have no medical knowledge ”.
+"Each of the experts involved has a vision of what this system should be like," explains Arthur Dubrowski, Robotics researcher at Carnegie Mellon, "but we all agree that it will have to be totally or almost totally autonomous, a sort of backpack containing armor to be worn or placed on the wounded person.
+Any kind of support for this system must be able to be provided even by those who have no medical knowledge. ".

 It is a truly ambitious project, to be reached in small steps: the technology created must be able to perform injections or tracheotomies on its own: part of the necessary notions will come from an AI algorithm that will analyze the over 5000 war traumas recorded by the Pittsburgh School of Medicine.